QasimTalkin/juliarDocs/Getting_Started.md

 JuliarCompiler.jar works in 3 modes.
 It can be compiled, interpreted, and ran through FastCGI web services.

 # Compile
-JuliarCompiler.jar works on all platforms that have JAVA installed.
+JuliarCompiler.jar works on all platforms that have Java installed.
 So it is system independent! run it in CommandPrompt/Console using the following command:

 `